MihailKovachev/Razon/vault/Languages/Serbo-Croatian/Nouns.md

 </tr>
 </table>

-Most masculine monosyllabic and some masculine disyllabic nouns also add the infix "-ev-" / "-ov-" before the endings of the plural forms for the [nominative](Syntax.md), [genitive](Syntax.md), [dative](Syntax.md) and [accusative](Syntax.md).
-Generally, the "-ev-" infix is used when the stem ends in c, č, ć, đ, j, lj, nj, š, ž, št, and sometimes r, while the "-ov-" infix is used the rest of the time, although exceptions do exist.
+Most masculine monosyllabic and some masculine disyllabic nouns also add the infix "-ēv-" / "-ōv-" before the endings of the plural forms for the [nominative](Syntax.md), [genitive](Syntax.md), [dative](Syntax.md) and [accusative](Syntax.md).
+Generally, the "-ēv-" infix is used when the stem ends in c, č, ć, đ, j, lj, nj, š, ž, št, and sometimes r, while the "-ōv-" infix is used the rest of the time, although exceptions do exist.

->[!EXAMPLE]- Example: Plurals with "-ev-" / "-ov-"
+>[!EXAMPLE]- Example: Plurals with "-ēv-" / "-ēv-"
 >
 >bor
 >